-A snack is provided in the dining hall each morning between 9:30 a.m. and 9:40 a.m. for Middle and Upper School students.
+A snack is provided in the Learning Commons each morning between 9:30 a.m. and 9:40 a.m. for Middle and in the Phoenix Student Center for Upper School students.
 Cereal, fruit, juice, and yogurt are among the choices available.
 A morning snack is provided to Lower School students in their individual classrooms.